Visaji Krushna Biniwale

 Visaji Krushna Chinchalkar, popularly known as Visaji Pant Biniwale, was one of the leading generals of Peshwas in Northern India during 1759 to 1772.
 Peshwa Madhavrao I mainly sought his assistance in his attempt to restore Maratha Empire in the North after the defeat in the Battle of Panipat (1761).

 Early life

-Visaji Krushna was born in a Karhade Brahmin family having surname ‘Chinchalkar’.
-There is no mention as to his year of birth, however, it must be around 1730.
+Visaji Krushna was born in a Karhade Brahmin family having surname ‘Chinchalkar’.There is no mention as to his year of birth, however, it must be around 1730.
 He got the title ‘Biniwale’ (which means a person at the front) during his career as a Military General since his troops would remain at the front of the Maratha army during battles.

 Military career

+Visaji Krushna started his career during the rule of Peshwa Balaji Bajirao as the leader of the Peshwa's hunts in early 1750s.
+During the 1750s he was responsible for victories in Kadapa in southern India.
+The Peshwa after Visaji return honoured him with the title Biniwale.